frederic-perez/Cardiac-electrophysiology/glossary.md

 __sinus__ _n_ A recess, cavity, or channel, such as one in bone or a dilated channel for venous blood.
 __specificity__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) The ability of a test to correctly identify people without the disease.
 __ST elevation__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/ST_elevation)
+__standard of care__ A medical or psychological treatment guideline, and can be general or specific.
+It specifies appropriate treatment based on scientific evidence and collaboration between medical and/or psychological professionals involved in the treatment of a given condition.
 __statin__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/Statin) Any of a class of drugs, including atorvastatin and simvastatin, that lower the levels of low-density lipoproteins in the blood by inhibiting the activity of an enzyme involved in the production of cholesterol in the liver.
 __steam pop__ _n_ Steam pop refers to the audible sound produced by intramyocardial explosion when tissue temperature reaches 100°C, leading to the production of gas.
 It is a potentially severe complication of radiofrequency ablation because it has been associated with cardiac perforation and ventricular septal defect.
 __stress cardiomyopathy MRI__ _n_ (stress CMR) [[WikiDoc]](https://www.wikidoc.org/index.php/Stress_cardiomyopathy_MRI)